nightscout/trio-docs/docs/EN/index.md

 Open-iAPS is not approved by any health care authority.
 You are building and running this system at your own risk.

 # Getting Started
-Before starting with Open-iAPS, you should have a basic understanding of what insulin carb raio (ICR), insulin sensitivity factor (ISF), and basal rates are.
+Before starting with Open-iAPS, you should have a basic understanding of what carb ratio (CR), insulin sensitivity factor (ISF), and basal rates are.
 If you do not have a clear understanding, or require some help identifying your settings, please read the appropriate documentation.

 To use Open-iAPS, you are required to build the application from the source code.
 This does not require substantial technical know-how but is a time consuming process.
 You may need several sessions to complete your first build.